 2014 Events Calendar

-For additional outings and events, please continue to revisit this page and check our Facebook page.
+For additional outings and events coordinated by us, please continue to revisit this page and check our Facebook page.

 - Monthly Natural History Walks, co-sponsored by the Camden Conservation Commission

 - The Birds of Beech Hill, presentation by local photographer Brian Willson at the Camden Public Library, Tuesday, February 11, 7:00 - 8:30 PM.
 Co-sponsored by Mid-Coast Audubon.

 - Main Stream Preserve Exploration, Saturday, February 15, 9:30 AM - 12:00 PM.
 Join the winter excursion as a part of the Great Maine Outdoor Weekend.
 Call ahead for directions.
 Co-sponsored by the Belfast Bay Watershed Coalition.

 - Signs of Spring, presentation by Rebecca Jacobs at the Camden Public Library, Tuesday, March 18, 7:00 -8:30 PM.
 Co-sponsored by the Knox-Lincoln Soil & Water Conservation District.